rackerlabs/rackspace-whitepapers/content/cloud-overview/networking-fundamentals.md

                           1111000000000001
     Checksum              1010010001110101      (Made up checksum)

-In this case, the Destination MAC Address is the MAC Address of thrasher's router and the Source MAC Address is the MAC Address of thrasher himself.
-Always remember that these two values change everytime you traverse a subnet.
+In this case, the destination MAC address is the MAC address of thrasher's router and the source MAC address is the MAC address of thrasher himself.
+Always remember that these two values change every time you traverse a subnet.

 So what does the entire packet look like?